A 7-Step Guide to Making SEO Content Writing a Habit

 - Avoid links from low-quality websites.

-Step 7: How to ensure you’re on the right track?
+7. How to ensure you’re on the right track?

-While we all want our website to be on top of search engines, it is important to track the progress of SEO on the website.
+While we all want our website to be on top of search engines, it is crucial to track the progress of SEO on the website.
 Always have measurable and trackable goals set for your website.

 - Conversion rate: It can be a newsletter subscription or sales on your website, or the number of unique visits.
 The conversion rate helps you in calculating your ROI.

-- Bounce rate of your webpage: We all get some junk traffic, no matter how much we try to keep it at bay.
+- The bounce rate of your webpage: We all get some junk traffic, no matter how much we try to keep it at bay.
 Keep the bounce rate as low as possible.
 If the bounce rate is high, it indicates that your content or website is not targeted to the right audience.